With so many things to do in the Coromandel Peninsula:

 There were not many people when we were there and it was easy to find a spot to start our pool.

 The timing of the tides does matter if you want to visit this beach and have the experience of soaking in your own self-dug pool.

 Tip: Go with friends so you can take turns digging out the pool 😉

-Check out the tides before coming here else you won’t see the characteristic dome that gives Cathedral Cove its name.
+Just to be sure to check out the tides before coming here!
+Else you won’t see the characteristic dome that gives Cathedral Cove its name.

 Here is a bonus location: